nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/objects_deploy/objects_deploy.md

     your cluster's subnet to check if they are avaialable or use a port scanner to determine this)

+    !!!warning

+            Due to the lab network setup, some IPs maybe reserved but not in use that you cannot ping it but Objects does not allow you to use those IPs.
+If you see some errors aobut network in use, try to use other IP addresses.

     ![](images/buckets_03.png)

 7. Click **Next**